jorisrietveld/NHLStenden_Project_PortfolioCMS/documentation/DatabaseSturctue.md

 sender _The name of the author of the message in the guestbook_<br>
 title _An subject or title for the message_<br>
 message _The actual message_<br>
-isAccepted _If the message is accepted by the student_ <br>
+sendAt _The date and time the message was posted._ isAccepted _If the message is accepted by the student_ <br>
 userId FOREIGN KEY -> User( id )<br>